oahayder/self/README.md

 ## Motivation for this document

-I am a new software manager who wants to get better at managing.
-I've been an IC my whole career, and how I learned to get better was to increase self awareness and remove biases in my self assessment.
-I'm hoping this doc can help me better understand my own behaviours as well as exhibiting to others my management thought process.
+I am a manager who wants to get better at managing.
+How I've learned to get better in other roles was to increase self awareness and challenge my behaviours.
+I'm hoping this document can help me better understand my own behaviours as well as exhibiting to others my true self.

 ## My role
 Maximizing the long-term value add of my team.

 I accomplish this by gathering and enforcing expectations in all directions.
-My direct reports, my colleague managers and my directors.
+My direct reports, my peers and my manager.
 I do that by clearly communicating the following in descending order of priority:

 **WHY**

-Why do we need to do this?
-Why does it deliver value to our customers?
+Why do we need to solve this?
+Why is it important?
 Why is our team responsible for this?
 Having all stakeholders be able to understand and recite this is critical to any project and team success.
 This knowledge allows you to make quick decisions on your own and keeps you focused on a common goal.

 **WHAT**